Frequently Asked Questions

 Fulfilling the University Honors Requirements

 Nothing!
 You do the Honors credit in classes you are already taking, or you take the Honors version of the General Education class you’d be taking anyway for your degree.
-No. There are several ways to earn Honors credit (see tabs on the left).
+No. There are several ways to earn Honors credit.
 Honors courses are one great way to earn credit, but no specific courses are required.
 Many Honors students find that they can fulfill the University Honors requirements while also counting many of the same credits toward UMKC’s General Education requirements.
 Many different pathways are possible.
 It is always a good idea to meet with the Student Services Director or an Ambassador to map out your own individual plan to fulfill the University Honors requirements.
 No, but plan on completing 2-3 Honors experiences per year to stay on track.
 Avoid doing most of your Honors credits in your last year.
 Honors credit can be earned through a variety of ways, including Honors-only courses, Honors Discussion Groups, contracts, Beyond the Classroom experiences, Study Abroad, and/or graduate coursework.
-Visit our webpage to learn more.
+Almost all Honors credit is earned concurrently with degree requirements - there is no additional costs or classes required to graduate with Honors.
+Visit our How to Earn Honors Credit webpage to learn more.
 Our webpage has that information, on the Courses page or Honors Discussion Group page.
 Reach out to Study Abroad & Global Engagement (SAGE) .
-If you do study abroad, be sure to fill out the Honors Study Abroad form at least four weeks before your departure.
+If you do study abroad, be sure to fill out the Honors Study Abroad form via Kuali Forms at least four weeks before your departure.
+Honors is visiting Costa Rica in Summer 2026!
+View the program brochure for more information.
 The service activity must be attached to a credit-bearing class at UMKC in order to count for Honors credits.
 Honors students are strongly encouraged to serve as an officer for HSA, work as an editor for Lucerna, volunteer at the Kauffman School, and many other service activities.
 Students can earn academic credit for these community engagement activities through the Honors Internship course (Honors 496 or 496A), or through a suitable internship course in their academic major, provided they meet the internship course requirements.
 Visit the Honors Beyond the Classroom web page for further information about the Honors Internship course requirements.
 A student may count up to six credits earned in Beyond the Classroom experiences toward the University Honors distinction.
 Your BTC Experience could be an internship, a clinical experience, student teaching, undergraduate research, or a community engagement project.
 The basic eligibility rule is that the student must earn academic credit for the experience in order for it to count toward the University Honors distinction.
 Non-credit experiences cannot be counted.
 A student may count the credits earned in different kinds of Beyond the Classroom experiences for a maximum of six credits toward their University Honors requirements.
-To claim these credits, complete the Beyond the Classroom Form and specify the course and experience you are completing.
+To claim these credits, complete the Beyond the Classroom Form, via Kuali Forms, and specify the course and experience you are completing.
 The form is due within the first four weeks of the semester.
 It depends – the internship must be tied to a course to receive Honors credit.
 If you are doing the internship outside of any coursework, then you may be able to receive credit by enrolling in Honors 496.
 If interested, check with Mariah about this first.
+Honors students who complete the required hours of Honors credit graduate with University Honors on their transcripts and diploma.
+They are awarded an Honors Medallion to wear at commencement.
+Students who complete the Honors Scholar and/or Honors Leader requirements will receive additional cords.
+Additionally, we have special Honors swag for students who complete certain requirements.
+Any student who completes at least 15 hours of Honors credit is eligible for a sweatshirt.
+We also have a "triple crown" pencil bag for students who choose to complete an Honors course, Honors contract, and Honors Discussion Group.
+To claim your swag items, stop by the Honors office (Cherry 424).
+The Honors Program has students from all schools across campus so it is certainly possible to graduate with University Honors no matter your major.
+Honors credit is earned concurrently with degree requirements so you don't need to worry about fitting extra classes into your schedule.
+Visit our page on how to earn Honors credit to learn more.
+Once admitted to Honors, you can also meet with the Student Services Director or an Honors Ambassador to create an individualized plan to fulfill the University Honors requirements.

 Earning the Honors Scholar Distinction

 No. A student may graduate with University Honors without having completed a Senior Honors Thesis.
 For Honors students who want to go the extra mile and earn a valuable research credential, the Honors Scholar distinction is available through the completion of a Senior Honors Thesis.
 This additional distinction is strongly encouraged, but entirely optional for members of the Honors Program.
-Our webpage has more information here After reading over that information, please contact Dr. Levy.
+View our Senior Honors Thesis page for more information.
+After reading over that information, please contact Dr. Levy.
 The Honors Scholar distinction requires an additional six credits of Honors thesis or project coursework beyond the credits required for the University Honors distinction.
 The Honors Scholar distinction is the highest recognition that any undergraduate can earn at UMKC.
 It is well worth the additional effort.
-Our webpage has more information here, and you can contact Dr. Levy.
+View the Senior Honors Thesis page for more information, and you can contact Dr. Levy.
 No, although the project-related coursework must add up to six credits.
 Three credits of recommended Honors coursework (Honors 330, Honors 495, Honors 499) provide part of the suggested pathway toward fulfilling the Honors Scholar requirements.
 However, students are not required to enroll in these particular courses, provided they enroll in six credits of Honors thesis or project coursework.
 Many academic majors offer their students the option of enrolling in a senior capstone seminar or independent study that leads to the completion of a substantial written capstone research or creative project. a

 Honors students can use this coursework toward the Honors Scholar distinction, provided the capstone-related coursework totals at least six credits, and the student has submitted the required coursework to the Honors Program.